Loons' Adrian Heath: 'If I had more substitutes … I would have made more changes'

 When his team didn’t do nearly enough of those things in Saturday’s first half, it allowed FC Dallas attackers too much room to create their first two goals, one right after the other.

-So Heath send substitutes Thomas Chacon, Hassani Dotson, Mason Toye and Raheem Edwards into the game to start the second half for attackers Luis Amarilla, Robin Lod, Kevin Molino and Ethan Finlay.
+So Heath sent in substitutes Thomas Chacon, Hassani Dotson, Mason Toye and Raheem Edwards to start the second half for attackers Luis Amarilla, Robin Lod, Kevin Molino and Ethan Finlay.

 “If I had more substitutes, trust me, I would have made more changes,” Heath said.
 “If we could have made seven or eight changes in the first half, I would have done it.”